garloff/heat-docker-jitsi-meet/README.md

 * On some old heat implementations (including OTC's), you may need a cloud-init with PR#290 fixed in the image.

+* The deployment allocates a floating IP address to expose the Jitsi service on.
+You need to have access to some domain and feed the IP address to the DNS service, via some DynDNS or designate or similar protocol -- the magic is done in the ``.dnydns`` file.
+You can provide SSL certs or use the Let's Encrypt magic to get certs on the fly.
+(Obviously, you can also work with IP addresses, but I can't recommend this.)
+Allowing for using a pre-allocated FIP that would allow you to work with a pseudo-static public IP is on my TODO list.

 ## Usage

 After checking prerequisites and filling in the configuration (see templates),